DEXRON: 2014 – DEXRON-ULV

-The fluid specification for Dexron-ULV (Ultra-Low Viscosity) was introduced January 2, 2014.
-Dexron ULV is composed of a Group 3+ Base oil and additives needed for the proper operation of the 2017 and above GM 10L90 and the Ford 10R80 10-Speed rear wheel drive automatic transmission.
+The fluid specification for DEXRON-ULV (ultra-low viscosity) was introduced on January 2, 2014.
+DEXRON-ULV is composed of a Group 3+ base oil and additives needed for the proper operation of the 2017 and above GM 10L90 and the Ford 10R80 10-Speed rear-wheel-drive automatic transmission.

-This transmission and the transmission fluid specification was co-developed by Ford and GM.
-The current specification that defines the fluid is FORD WSS-M2C949-A. This fluid is also marketed as Mercon ULV.
+This transmission and the transmission fluid specification were co-developed by Ford and GM.
+The current specification that defines the fluid is Ford WSS-M2C949-A. This fluid is also marketed as Mercon ULV.

-IMPORTANT: The quart containers of Dexron ULV must be shaken to stir up the additives before pouring.
+The quart containers of DEXRON-ULV must be shaken to stir up the additives before pouring.
 This fluid is not backward compatible with any previous fluids.